vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 ### PostgreSQL

-Create a local instance of PostgreSQL, using `postgres:latest` image, with the following information:
+Create a local instance of PostgreSQL, using the `postgres:latest` image, with the following information:

 <details>

-* Container name: `posgresql`
+* Container name: `postgresql`

-* Root user: `posgres`
+* Root user: `postgres`

 * Password: `123456`